About Our Sangha

 But all along this path, we can feel ourselves growing — not only in wisdom, but in kindness, compassion, joy, and equanimity.
 We realize and deepen our connection with all beings.

-It’s important to note that not everyone in this Sangha is a Buddhist.
-We don’t know how many Sangha members call themselves “Buddhists,” because it’s really not important!
-And even those who do may identify more strongly with one of the other traditions.
+It’s important to note that not everyone in this sangha is Buddhist.
+We don’t know how many sangha members call themselves “Buddhists,” because it’s really not important!
+And even those who do may identify more strongly with one of the many other contemplative traditions.
 But most of us are in some way following the path that the Buddha is said to have taught — the path that leads to liberation from unnecessary suffering for ourselves and all beings.

 Our practice is called Insight Meditation (also vipassana, a Pali word meaning “seeing clearly”).
 It is grounded in learning to live in the present moment.
-We are not trying to go into any kind of trance or leave our body.
-We want to stay right here without getting lost in thought, worrying, planning, day dreaming.
+We are not trying to go into any kind of trance, purge our mind of thoughts or leave our body.
+We want to stay right here without reacting to, or getting lost in thoughts, worrying, planning, day dreaming.
 This can be challenging in the beginning because our minds are wired to think — to plan, to imagine, etc. And that’s what they do!

 When you are new to the practice we suggest that you begin by developing some calmness, tranquility, and the ability to stay somewhat focused on one object — this is usually the breath.
 The breath works well because our breath is always in the present moment.
 And it’s portable.